 (a) You must not assign any of your rights and responsibilities under this agreement, unless we agree in writing to your request for transfer.
 We can assign any of our rights and obligations at any time. (b) If any term of this agreement is invalid or unenforceable, it will be severed from this agreement and the remainder of this agreement will remain valid and effective. (c) You acknowledge that you enter into this agreement entirely as a result of your own enquiries and that you do not rely on any statement, representation or promise by us or on our behalf not expressly set out in this agreement. (d) You accordingly release us and each of our officers, agents and advisers from all claims, suits, demands of every kind (including negligence) arising from the relationship of the parties concerning this agreement before it was signed and from the negotiations leading to it. (e) Any failure by us at any time or times to require performance of any provision hereof shall in no manner affect its right at a later time to enforce the same unless the same is waived in writing. (f) This agreement shall be governed by and construed in accordance with the laws of the Australian Capital Territory without regard to its conflict of law rules.
 Any legal proceeding arising out or relating to this agreement will be subject to the exclusive jurisdiction of any court of the Australian Capital Territory and you irrevocably consent to the jurisdiction of such courts.
-The terms set forth in this agreement constitute the final, complete and exclusive agreement with respect to the CDMS Software and may not be contradicted, explained or supplemented by evidence of any prior agreement, any contemporaneous oral agreement or any consistent additional terms.
+The terms set forth in this agreement constitute the final, complete and exclusive agreement with respect to the CAS Software and may not be contradicted, explained or supplemented by evidence of any prior agreement, any contemporaneous oral agreement or any consistent additional terms.

-© 2004 Clayton Utz

 CHARGES

+I suggest we delete the content of this page for now.

 (Last Updated 14/10/04)